 We are acutely aware of the shortage of affordable health care services and recognize that low-income and uninsured patients are often forced to make difficult choices between paying for medical care or using the money to pay for food, rent and other basic necessities.
 We strive to ensure that no one forgoes medical, dental or vision services due to cost or their immigration status.

 In 1939 Sister Marie Therese Solomon joined the order of the Sisters of the Company of Mary Our Lady, founded by Jeanne de Lestonnac in 1607, and took up its mission to educate the poor.
 After a long tenure as a missionary in Brazil and Africa, Sister Marie Therese was transferred to St. Jeanne de Lestonnac School in Tustin, CA where she taught music and French.
-It was during her time at the school that she recognized the poor's overwhelming need for medical care in Orange County.
+It was during her time at the school that she recognized the under-served's overwhelming need for medical care in Orange County.
 Upon her retirement, instead of focusing on her talents as a poet, painter and composer, on January 6, 1979 she opened a free medical clinic aptly named, St. Jeanne de Lestonnac Free Clinic in Orange, California.

 Under Sister Marie Therese's leadership, and over the next 20 years, the tiny two-room clinic grew into a full-scale, nondenominational medical facility, staffed entirely by volunteers.
 Along with expanding the clinic and recruiting physicians to volunteer their time, Sister Marie Therese also recognized the need for health education and saw that the clinic also offered diabetes prevention, pre/post-natal care, and nutrition classes to the needy for free.